What’s a weekend programming intern?

 - Complete the online application.

 - Contact two people to submit online recommendations.
-Applicants are responsible for contacting their references and ensuring that the recommendation forms are submitted by noon on March 11.
+Applicants are responsible for contacting their references and ensuring that the recommendation forms are submitted by 8:00am on March 8.

 - Email a resume to Marie Prins (resume must be in PDF format)